Étienne Galloy

 Étienne Galloy is a Canadian actor and filmmaker from Quebec.
 He is most noted for his performance as Stefie in the 2016 film Prank, for which he received a Prix Iris nomination for Revelation of the Year at the 19th Quebec Cinema Awards in 2017.

-He has also appeared in the films Little Brother (Petit frère), Genesis (Genèse), Before We Explode (Avant qu'on explose), Heart Bomb (Une bombe au cœur), Kuessipan, Evergreen$ (Sapin$) and Follies (Folichonneries), and the television series No More Parents, Marc-en-Peluche, Karl & Max, GAME(R) and Olivier.
+He has also appeared in the films Little Brother (Petit frère), Genesis (Genèse), Before We Explode (Avant qu'on explose), Heart Bomb (Une bombe au cœur), Kuessipan, Evergreen$ (Sapin$), Follies (Folichonneries) and Villeneuve: The Rise of a Legend (Villeneuve : l'ascension d'une légende), and the television series No More Parents, Marc-en-Peluche, Karl & Max, GAME(R) and Olivier.

 The Marina (La Marina), which he co-directed with Christophe Levac as both actors' directorial debut film, was released in 2020.